 There are of course differences.
 The face receives a major restyling with inspiration coming from the Essentia coupe concept Genesis unveiled at the 2018 New York auto show.
 Borrowed from the concept is the triangular-shaped grille and flat, dual-bar headlights.

 Moving rearward, we see the side mirrors have moved to the doors instead of at the base of the A-pillars like on the current G80.
 And at the rear, the the trunk lid now sports a Kammback-like design with a repeat of the flat lights motif.
 Expect the final design to resemble the look seen on the 2020 G90 flagship sedan and 2021 GV80 mid-size SUV.

 The current G80 comes with a 311-horsepower 3.8-liter V-6 and 420-hp 5.0-liter V-8 in regular form and a 365-hp 3.3-liter twin-turbocharged V-6 in G80 Sport trim.
 It's possible the V-8 is dropped and the base V-6 replaced by the 2.5-liter turbocharged inline-4 that debuted in the GV80, though Genesis is quiet on the matter.
-A plug-in hybrid setup as part of Genesis' plan to transition to an electrified brand.
+A plug-in hybrid option may also appear at some point.
 It's something Genesis design boss Luc Donckerwolke hinted at in 2017.

 The interior should also be in for a major revamp.
-Look for a digital instrument cluster and large infotainment screen, as well as the latest in electronic driver aids.
+Look for a digital instrument cluster and large infotainment screen, along with the latest in electronic driver-assist features.

-Genesis isn't quite at the dynamic level of German brands in the premium sector but its cars were rated top in quality in the most recent J.D.
-Power Initial Quality Study, and the brand's design appears to be on the up thanks to the efforts of Donckerwolke, a former Bentley and Lamborghini designer, and his team.
+Genesis isn't quite at the dynamic level of German brands in the premium sector but its cars were rated top in quality in the most recent market surveys and the brand's design appears to be on the up thanks to the efforts of Donckerwolke, a former Bentley and Lamborghini designer, and his team.